craggASAP/astrocytes/README.md

     * processor with 4 cores of 4.00+GHz

 **Software Requirements**
-Python and Jupyter Notebook can be installed on machines running Windows, macOS or Linux.
+Python, Jupyter Notebook and MATLAB can be installed on machines running Windows, macOS or Linux.
 The latest version of Python can be downloaded from [python.org](python.org) which provides installers for the operating systems mentioned above.
 Jupyter Notebook can be downloaded from [Python Package Index](https://pypi.org/search/?q=Jupyter).
+MATLAB software requires a paid subscription to be used.
+More details [here](https://uk.mathworks.com/products/matlab.html).

 ------------------
 ## Folder Structure